-Does Mint or Metro make better use of the T-Mobile network?
+Mint Mobile vs. Metro by T-Mobile: Which carrier should you get?

 |12 months

-The main differences really come down to how much data you need and your term of service.
-For most people, Mint Mobile's 3GB, 8GB, and 12GB packages will provide plenty of data, but if you're a heavy user that streams a lot on the go, bumping up to Metro's 10GB or unlimited plans will be worth the money.
+Mint Mobile's best value comes out when you buy six months or a year of service upfront.
+Metro on the other hand makes the most sense with several lines thanks to great multi-line discounts.
+But both carriers offer plenty of data for most people with solid discount options.

-Mint's plans
+Mint Mobile plans

-Since you buy Mint Mobile service at three or more months at a time, your cost will be higher right at first.
-Even so, the cost per month will be lower than most other cell providers.
-The more time you are willing to buy at a once, the more you stand to save.
-Just be sure to take advantage of the seven-day money back guarantee in case you find that Mint Mobile doesn't meet your needs.
+Since you buy Mint Mobile service for three or more months at a time, your cost will be higher right off the bat.
+Even so, broken down monthly, the cost will be lower than most other cell providers.
+The more time you are willing to buy at once, the more you stand to save.
+Just be sure to take advantage of the seven-day money-back guarantee in case you find that Mint Mobile doesn't meet your needs.

+Mint's Unlimited plan is a good fit for heavy users but keep in mind that it only comes with 35GB of high-speed data.
+While this is plenty for most people, if you go over, you'll see your download speeds plummet.
+The unlimited plan also only comes with 5GB of hotspot data and limits video streams to SD quality.
+Still, this can be a great fit for a lot of people.

 |3 months